charlieyqin/live-on-stage/README.md

-# live-on-stage
+# Live on Stage
 High performance library for tracking DOM elements entering and leaving the viewport.
+Includes React component.